-NO OF MATTERS: 7 - JUDGEMENTS IN FAVOUR OF the dtic N.A ME OF MATTER SUMMARY OF FACTS OPPOSED / UNOPPOSED 1.
-Deon Harmse AND 6 Others // Kamiesberg Local Municipality and Minister of Trade, Industry and Competition On 12 April 2024, the Court dismissed an application seeking to declare section 21 of the National Building Regulations and Building Standards Act No 103 of 1977, which authorises the court to prohibit or order the demolition of building structures erected without approved building plans from a local authority.
-Opposed 2.
-Tongaat Hulett (In Business Rescue) vs. Minister of Trade, Industry and Competition On 6 May 2024, the Court dismissed with costs, an application for leave to appeal its earlier decision granted on 04 December 2023 which found that Tongaat Huletts (THL) and its business rescue practitioners are not entitled to suspend their payment obligations under the Sugar Industry Agreement.
-Opposed 3.
-Lihaelo Bridgett Molapo v Minister of Justice and Correctional Services, Minister of Trade, Industry and Competition & Others In August 2024, the applicant launched an application to declare Section 24(3) of the Legal Practice Act unconstitutional and invalid to the extent that it does not allow foreigners admitted elsewhere as advocates to be admitted and practice as legal practitioners in South Africa.
-Judgement issued on 2 December 2024, the Court dismissed the application finding that the provision reflects a policy choice of the Legislature and it regulates access to the legal profession.
-Opposed 4.
-Nompumelelo Nene v The Auditor General of South Africa, the Department of Trade, Industry and Competition & Others In February 2024, the applicant launched an application to review and set aside the findings of the Auditor-General of South Africa (AGSA) against the National Lotteries Commission (NLC) related to its financial management.
-The applicant further sought an order against the dtic related to the investigation of the NLC affairs.
-Judgement issued on 2 December 2024, the Court found in favour of the dtic dismissing the application with costs.
-Opposed 5.
-South African Agricultural Machinery Association & 1 Other v Motor Industry Association of South Africa, Minister of Trade, Industry and Competition & Others In September 2020, the applicant launched an application to declare that MIOSA is not entitled to payment contributions from members of the applicants in terms of the Consumer Protection Act, 68 of 2008 or in terms of the South African Automotive Industry Code of Conduct (the Code).
-The Minister was cited however did not participate in the matter.
-Judgement was issued on 30 April 2024 and filed on Court online portal on 23 August 2024.
-The Court dismissed application finding that Motor Industry Ombudsman of South Africa (MIOSA) was entitled to levy costs against the Applicants' members based on the formula prescribed Schedule 5 of the Code.
-Did not participate 6.
-Glenda Mathabe v Minister of Trade, Industry and Competition & Others On 3 January 2025, the applicant launched an application to Application to reverse deductions made based on no work-no-pay principle dismissed with costs.
-Judgement was issued on 16 January 2025, the matter being struck off the roll due to lack of urgency with costs in favour of the NRCS Opposed 7.
-Tariku Bogale v The Department Of Trade, Industry and Competition & Others On 22 January 2025, the applicant launched an application to review and set aside film incentive application.
-On the 28 January 2025, the High Court of Pretoria has dismissed with costs on a Party and Party Scale and struck off the Roll due to lack of urgency Opposed
+NAME OF MATTER SUMMARY OF FACTS OPPOSED/ UNOPPOSE D 1.
+Deon Harmse AND 6 AND 6 On 12 April 2024, the Court dismissed an application seeking to Others // Kamiesberg declare section 21 of the National Building Regulations and Local Municipality and Building Standards Act No 103 of 1977, which authorises the Minister of Trade, court to prohibit or order the demolition of building structures Industry and erected without approved building plans from a local authority.
+Competition 2.
+Tongaat Hulett (In On 6 May 2024, the Court dismissed with costs, an application for Opposed Business Rescue) vs. leave to appeal its earlier decision granted on 04 December 2023 Minister of Trade, which found that Tongaat Huletts (THL) and its business rescue Industry and practitioners are not entitled to suspend their payment obligations Competition under the Sugar Industry Agreement.
+3. Lihaelo Bridgett In August 2024, the applicant launched an application to declare Opposed Molapo v Minister of Section 24(3) of the Legal Practice Act unconstitutional and Justice and invalid to the extent that it does not allow foreigners admitted Correctional Services, elsewhere as advocates to be admitted and practice as legal Minister of Trade, practitioners in South Africa.
+Industry and Judgement issued on 2 December 2024, the Court dismissed Competition & Others the application finding that the provision reflects a policy choice of the Legislature and it regulates access to the legal profession.
+4. Nompumelelo Nene v In February 2024, the applicant launched an application to review Opposed The Auditor General and set aside the findings of the Auditor-General of South Africa Of South Africa, the (AGSA) against the NLC related to its financial management.
+The Department of Trade, applicant further sought an order against the dtic related to the Industry and investigation of the NLC affairs.
+Competition & Others Detition & Others Judgement issued on 2 December 2024, the Court found in favour of the dtic dismissing the application with costs.
+5. South African In September 2020, the applicant launched an application to Did not Agricultural Machinery declare that MIOSA is not entitled to payment contributions from participate Association & 1 Other members of the applicants in terms of the Consumer Protection Act, 68 of 2008 or in terms of the South African Automotive Association of South Industry Code of Conduct (the Code).
+The Minister was cited Africa, Minister of however did not participate in the matter.
+Trade, Industry and Judgement issued on 30 April 2024 and filed on Court online Competition & Others portal on 23 August 2024.
+The Court dismissed application finding that MIOSA was entitled to levy costs against the Applicants' members based on the formula prescribed Schedule 5 of the Code.

+NAME OF MATTER SUMMARY OF FACTS OPPOSED/ UNOPPOSE D 6.
+Glenda Mathabe v On 3 January 2025, the applicant launched an application to Opposed Minister of Trade, Application to reverse deductions made based on no work-no-pay Industry and principle dismissed with costs.
+Judgement was issued on 16 Competition & Others January 2025, the matter being struck off the roll due to lack of urgency with costs in favour of the NRCS 7.
+Tariku Bogale v The On 22 January 2025, the applicant launched an application to Opposed Department Of Trade, review and set aside film incentive application.
+On the 28 January Industry and 2025, the High Court of Pretoria has dismissed with costs on a Competition & Others Party and Party Scale and struck off the Roll due to lack of urgency